alphagov/govuk-developer-docs/source/manual/alerts/nginx-high-conn-writing-upstream-indicator-check.html.md

 ### Other useful information

--   Checks are specifically on the NGINX frontend boxes as thats the closest place to the problem we can monitor and avoids the false positives that checking the Load balancers might give us.
+-   Checks are specifically on the Nginx frontend boxes as thats the closest place to the problem we can monitor and avoids the false positives that checking the Load balancers might give us.
 -   The warning and alert levels have been selected to fire early in the